nada

 • API access: No

-PikaSim runs its own BTCPay Server for crypto payments, which is a nice trust signal — no third-party payment processor sees your transaction.
+PikaSim runs its own BTCPay Server for crypto payments, which is a nice trust signal.
+No third-party payment processor sees your transaction.
 Credit cards are also accepted via Stripe.
 Top-ups use just your ICCID or order number, no login needed.
 The experience is clean and straightforward.

 ZeroID